DeepYoke/ToxiMol/README.md

 The **ToxiMol** benchmark provides:
 - 🧪 A curated dataset of **560 toxic molecules** across **11 task types**, including functional group preservation, endpoint-specific detoxification, and mechanism-aware edits.
-- 🧭 An expert-informed **prompt annotation pipeline**, tailored for general-purpose and chemical-aware models.
+- 🧭 An expert-informed **Mechanism-Aware Prompt Annotation Pipeline**, tailored for general-purpose and chemical-aware models.

 The **ToxiEval** evaluation framework, offering automated assessment on:
-  - Toxicity reduction (Δtox)
+  - Safety Score
-  - Drug-likeness
+  - Quantitative Estimate of Drug-likeness
-  - Chemical validity
+  - Synthetic Accessibility Score
-  - Rule compliance
+  - Lipinski’s Rule of Five
-  - Structural similarity
+  - Structural Similarity

 We systematically test nearly 30 state-of-the-art MLLMs with diverse architectures and input modalities to assess their ability to perform structure-level molecular toxicity repair.